Deterministic Scheduling of Periodic Messages for Low Latency in Cloud RAN: Solving PALL on Star Routed Networks

-Let us denote by $y_i$ the time at which the message of the route $r_{\rho(i)}$ cross the node $c_t$, that is $y_i = m_{\rho(i)} + \lambda(i)$.
-Let us denote by $y_{min}$ and $y_{max}$ the smallest and largest value of the $y_i$'s.
-When MLS finds an assignment $m$, it always satisfies $PT(r) < d(r)$ for all $r$.
-If $y_{max}- y_{min} \leq P -\tau $, then all messages cross $c_t$ in the same period and the scheduling algorithm guarantes that there are no collision.
-However, if $y_{max}- y_{min} > P -\tau $, then we must take into account the periodicity by computing the $y_i$ modulo $P$ and the solution we obtain by MLS may have a collision.
-Since the scheduling algorithm minimizes $y_{max}$, it may work sometimes (as shown in Section~\ref{sec:resultsPALL}), but not for all instances.
+Recall that $t(r,c_2)$ is the time at which the datagram of $r$ goes through $c_2$.
+Let us denote by $t_{min}$ and $t_{max}$ the smallest and largest value of $t(r_i,c_2)$ for all $i \in[n]$.
+When \MLS finds an assignment $A$, it always satisfies $PT(r) \leq d(r)$ for all $r$.
+Moreover, by construction \MLS schedules the datagrams without collision if we forget about the periodicity (each route sends only one datagram).
+Let us assume that $t_{max}- t_{min} \leq P -\tau $; then all datagrams go through $c_2$ during an interval of time less than $P$.
+Hence, when we compute potential collisions modulo $P$, all the relative positions of the datagrams stay the same, which implies there is no collision.
+However, if $t_{max}- t_{min} > P -\tau $, then computing $t(r_i,c_2)$ modulo $P$ for all $i$ may reveal some collisions.
+Since the scheduling algorithm minimizes $t_{max}$, it tends to find small values for $t_{max} - t_{min}$ and \PMLS may succeed in finding a valid assignment (as shown in Section~\ref{sec:resultsPALL}), but not for all instances.

-We now present a variant of the previous algorithm that we call {\bf Periodic Minimal Latency Scheduling (PMLS)}.
-The aim is to deal with the periodicity, by modifiying the instance (without changing the assignments) so that the chance of finding a solution with $y_{max}- y_{min} \leq P -\tau $ are larger.
-Remark that if an instance has a satisfying assignment, we can always guarantee that one route has a waiting time zero in a satisfying assignment.
-Hence, there is a route, which can be considered as the first one (release time $0$) and we may assume it has zero waiting time.
+We now present a variant of the previous algorithm that we call \textbf{P}eriodic \textbf{M}inimal \textbf{L}atency \textbf{S}cheduling, denoted by \PMLS.
+The aim is to deal with the periodicity, by modifying the instance without changing the assignments, so that there is a better chance of finding a solution with $t_{max}- t_{min} \leq P -\tau $.
+If an instance has a valid assignment, we can guarantee that one route has a waiting time of zero in some valid assignment.